perry-C/tenant_rent_dashboard/README.md

 ## Goals

-The app aim to provide **landlords ways to keep better manage and track of their tenants rent payment** and more...
+The app aim to provide **landlords ways to better manage and track of their tenants rent payment** and more...

 We provide the following tools to help them achieve that: